 The PerfectMotion® app is a personalized AI-based golf training system that allows golfers to quickly groove repeatable, efficient body motion with every club through an innovative process of continuous expert feedback.
 PerfectMotion® has assembled a distinguished golf advisory board that includes three-time Ryder Cup player Chip “Mr. 59” Beck and top PGA golf instructor Joe Hallett.

 The PerfectMotion® app is available from the App and Play Store and can be used at no cost forever.
-Upon registration, every user receives a 14-day free trial of the Pro version, allowing unlimited daily training sessions.
-At trial end, the user is downgraded to the free version unless they choose to upgrade for $5.99/mo or $59.99/yr.
+Upon signing up, every user is a PerfectMotion® Pro for 14 days with unlimited sessions.
+After 14 days, the user is downgraded to the FREE version unless they upgrade for $5.99/mo or $59.99/yr.